ackeune/ShinyPokemon/README.md

 # ShinyPokemon
-An R Shiny dashboard with data from pokegenie
+An R Shiny dashboard with data from Calcy IV